jasminejj08/jasminejj08/README.md

 ☁︎ Hi, I’m Jasmine! ᵔᴗᵔ

-I'm currently a Masters student in Data Science and Analytics, with a passiong of exploring the multi-faceted usage of data and how it can be streamlined into meaningful actions and results.
+I'm currently a Masters student in Data Science and Analytics, with a passion of exploring the multi-faceted usage of data and how it can be streamlined into meaningful actions and results.

 I mainly work with Python and its libraries, and previously dabbled with SQL and R.